yuhang2685/Neural-Sentiment-Analysis/README.md

 2. SVM: accuracy 85% but longer to train.

-We will continue to explore how to improve the accuracy, such as data cleaning, stem etc..
+We will continue to explore how to improve the accuracy, such as data cleaning, stem, transfer learning the word embedding etc..